colinsurprenant/bloombroom/README.md

 ring buffer using the current timer tick modulo 15.
 The timer ticks will be time slot=1, 2, ...
 15, 1, 2 and so on.
 The total time of our internal clock will thus be 15 * (TTL / 2).
 We keep track of TTL by writing the current time slot in the key k buckets when inserted in the filter.
 For a key lookup if the interval betweem the current time slot and any of the k buckets value is greater than 2 (resolution divisor) we know this key is expired.
-See [continuous_bloom_filter.rb](https://github.com/colinsurprenant/bloombroom/blob/master/lib/bloombroom/filter/continuous_bloom_filter.rb)
+See my [Continuous Bloom filter](http://colinsurprenant.com/blog/2012/05/12/continuous-bloom-filter/) blog post about this.

 This means that an element is garanteed to not be expired before the given TTL but in the worst case could survive until 3 * (TTL / 2).